makeitsoDIY/makeitsoDIY.github.io/projects.md

 ## Active projects
 ### PiCa_SU - the PiCam Streaming Unit
-- **Description:** An integrated solution for streaming video and still images from my workbench to OBS.
+An integrated solution for streaming video and still images from my workbench to OBS.
 - **Status:** active: concept & design
 - **Due date:** when ready
 - **Project-Page:** n/a
 - **External documentation:** n/a

 ### RubberPi
-- **Description:** A portable access-point for untrusted WiFi, providing VPN / TOR / NAT.
+A portable access-point for untrusted WiFi, providing VPN / TOR / NAT.
 Join any party, but always use protection...
 - **Status:** active: concept & design
 - **Due date:** when ready, aiming to field-test during 34c3.
 - **Project-Page:** n/a